dovvnloading/Autonomous-AI-Web-Search-Assistant/README.md

 1.  **Python:** Ensure you have Python 3.10 or newer installed.
 2.  **Ollama:** You must have [Ollama](https://ollama.com/) installed and running on your system.
-3.  **Required Ollama Models:** The application relies on specific models for its agentic stack.
-Pull them using the following commands in your terminal. **Note:** The application can run effectively on a single GPU with ~12GB of VRAM (e.g., GEFORE RTX 3060).
+3.  **Required Ollama Models:** The application relies on a specific set of models for its agentic stack.
+Pull them using the following commands. **Note:** A GPU with ~12GB of VRAM is recommended to run the full stack smoothly.

     ```bash
-    # For main synthesis and high-powered agents
+    # For main synthesis and refinement agents (largest model)
     ollama pull qwen3:14b

-    # For planning, abstraction, and validation agents
+    # For planning, abstraction, and validation agents (medium model)
     ollama pull qwen3:8b

-    # For the fast, lightweight Narrator agent
+    # For memory summaries (medium model)
     ollama pull qwen2.5:7b-instruct

+    # For fast, lightweight narration and title generation (smallest model)
+    ollama pull qwen2.5:3b

     # For generating vector embeddings for semantic memory
     ollama pull nomic-embed-text